openai/openai-cookbook/README.md

 - [Chainlit](https://docs.chainlit.io/overview): A Python library for making chatbot interfaces.
 - [Guardrails.ai](https://shreyar.github.io/guardrails/): A Python library for validating outputs and retrying failures.
 Still in alpha, so expect sharp edges and bugs.
 - [Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/): A Python/C# library from Microsoft that supports prompt templating, function chaining, vectorized memory, and intelligent planning.
+- [Parea AI](https://www.parea.ai): A platform for testing, improving, and managing prompts.
 - [Outlines](https://github.com/normal-computing/outlines): A Python library that provides a domain-specific language to simplify prompting and constrain generation.
 - [Promptify](https://github.com/promptslab/Promptify): A small Python library for using language models to perform NLP tasks.
 - [Scale Spellbook](https://scale.com/spellbook): A paid product for building, comparing, and shipping language model apps.